 3. Enter #EFAAGM in the 'Channel' field and click 'Connect'.
 You should then be taken into the AGM Channel.
 If you are unable to connect, please email memberadmin[AT]efa.org.au.

-If you are unable to attend, but wish to appoint a proxy, please do so prior to the start of the meeting using the form below.
+If you are unable to attend, but wish to appoint a proxy, please do so using the form below.

-Voting at the AGM is open to all EFA members, regardless of their membership type, who joined prior to the close of nominations (15:00 AEDT on Sunday 3rd September 2017), and who are financial at the commencement of the voting period.
+Voting at the AGM is open to all EFA members who are financial at the commencement of the AGM (or at the proxy form cut-off if submitting a proxy), except for those members whose initial joining date is after 3rd September 2017.
 If you are unsure of your membership status, please email memberadmin[AT]efa.org.au.